huntdatacenter/docs/docs/do-science/guides/welcome-back.md

 ## Are you able to access your lab?

-First thing first, we need to get your into your lab so you can do your science.
+First thing first, we need to get you into your lab so you can do your science.

 ### No, I'm not able to get in